AnshKhurana/SPC/client/README.md

 The cloud is safe and secure to store any confidential information as the server has no knowledge about the encryption schemes and keys.
 This is a complete Zero-Knowledge based server.

 # Installation
-From the SPC folder, use the install.sh script.
+From the client folder, use the install.sh script.
 ```
     $ ./install.sh
 ```